 At Arabic Seeds, we are parents too and our objective is to raise Arabic-fluent children who live and love this language.
 We hope this Guide will help you, whether you are a non-native speaking or a native speaking Parent!

-- reading aloud children books,
+- reading aloud Arabic children books and stories.

-- playing simple games with words and basic sentences,
+- playing simple games with words and basic sentences.

-- singing rhymes with movements,
+- singing rhymes with/without movements,

 - introducing the Arabic alphabet through play.

-Don’t forget that the 4 skills of a language (writing, reading, listening and speaking) are inter-dependents.
+- Don’t forget that the 4 skills of a language (writing, reading, listening and speaking) are inter-dependents.
 Like for babies/toddlers, your older kids also need to understand the language, to see it as a meaningful and interesting language.